 The See also section provides links to some additional tools and utilities you may find helpful if the built-in logging features aren't good enough.
 Also, keep in mind that the Web Console offers the ability to peek at HTTP transactions.

-Logging HTTP activity
+Logging HTTP activity using environment variables

 The instructions in this section provide basic information on how to log HTTP activity on each of the major platforms supported by Firefox.
 Don't let the scary-looking command line stuff frighten you off; it's not hard at all!